lyft/cartography/docs/root/install.md

     docker-compose run -e AWS_PROFILE=1234_testprofile -e AWS_DEFAULT_REGION=us-east-1 cartography --neo4j-uri bolt://cartography-neo4j-1:7687
     ```

     The `-e` switches allow you to supply environment variables to the `cartography` container via `docker-compose`.

+    If you get a connection error like `ValueError: Cannot resolve address cartography-neo4j-1:7687`, you may need to wait a bit for the Neo4j container to be ready.
+Run `docker ps` periodically to check on it and then retry the `docker-compose run ..` command.

     If things work, your terminal will look like this where you see log messages displaying how many assets are being loaded to the graph:

     ![docker-compose-run.png](images/docker-compose-run.png)